kaleidos-ventures/taiga-resources/content/features/customisation.md

 These integrations are meant to make Taiga aware of other tools actions as well as make Taiga able to send notifications to those tools so you can react and streamline certain pipelines or processess (manual or automated).

-If you are interested in knowing more about how to extend Taiga, please check the wonderful [Extend Taiga section on this](/extend/how-to-extend-taiga/) here at Taiga Resources.
+If you are interested in knowing more about how to extend Taiga, please check the wonderful [Extend Taiga Section on this]({{< ref "how-to-extend-taiga.md" >}}) here at Taiga Resources.
 You will get pointers to the API, CSV exports, Webhooks, and how to import/export Taiga projects.